SitecorePowerShell/Console/Documentation/Markdown/Invoke-ShellCommand.md

 ### -Id&nbsp; &lt;String&gt;

-Id of the item to be processed - can work with Language parameter to narrow the publication scope.
+Id of the the item to be sent to the command - additionally specify Language parameter to fetch different item language than the current user language.

 <table>
     <thead></thead>